ubccr/ccrdocs/pages/howto/empireai.md

 ## Project Onboarding

 Decisions on which projects get selected from UB for access to Empire AI is done by the VPR's office.
 Once a project has been selected for onboaring, the UB PI will be notified by the EAI director and will be asked to complete a form.
-Once that's submitted, the PI's information is forwarded to the `alpha` system administrators for account creation.
+Once that's submitted, the PI's information is forwarded to the Alpha system administrators for account creation.
 You will hear directly from one of them when your account is ready and they'll provide additional account setup instructions.

 ## Accounts for Research Group Members

-Once the PI of the project has access to `alpha`, they may request additional accounts for their students and collaborators.  **DO NOT SHARE ACCOUNTS.**  Submit a ticket to the [EAI support desk](#support) and a CCR staff member will facilitate the account setup.
+Once the PI of the project has access to Alpha, they may request additional accounts for their students and collaborators.  **DO NOT SHARE ACCOUNTS.**  Submit a ticket to the [EAI support desk](#support) and a CCR staff member will facilitate the account setup.
 New users will be asked to complete a form and then the user information is passed to the EAI system administrators for account creation.

 ## Logging In

-You must use an SSH client to login to alpha.
+You must use an SSH client to login to Alpha.
 The hostname is:
 `alpha.empire-ai.org`

-If your username on alpha is not the same as on your computer, you will need to specify it as part of the ssh command.
+If your username on Alpha is not the same as on your computer, you will need to specify it as part of the ssh command.
 For example:

 `ssh [YourUsername]@alpha.empire-ai.org`

-Your username on alpha will most likely be the same as your UBIT & CCR username.
+Your username on Alpha will most likely be the same as your UBIT & CCR username.

-## First Login
+### First Login

 PLEASE CHANGE YOUR PASSWORD ON FIRST LOGIN!
 On account creation, you will be sent your initial password via an insecure method.
 Please change your password when you login using the `passwd` command.

-## Two Factor Authentication
+### Two Factor Authentication

 You will be required to enable two factor authentication on your account.
 Further information can be found [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000161230-google-authenticator-mfa-2fa-).